carvel-dev/carvel/content/kapp-controller/docs/latest/packaging.md

 will almost certainly be made and no backwards compatibility is guaranteed between alpha versions.

 The new alpha release of kapp-controller adds new APIs to bring common package management workflows to a Kubernetes cluster.
-This is done using three new CRs: PackageRepository, Package, and InstalledPackage, which are described further in their respective sections.
+This is done using four new CRs:
+PackageRepository, Package, PackageVersion, and InstalledPackage, which are described further in their respective sections.
 As this is still an alpha feature, we would love any and all feedback regarding these APIs or any documentation relating to them!
 (Ping us on Slack)

 ## Install